ziaongit/GitHubProfileFinder/README.md

 This is a simple application that fetches and displays Github user profile information info and the latest repositories.

 ## Technologies
+1. HTML/CSS with Bootstrap
-1. JavaScript
+2. JavaScript
-2. JQeury
+3. JQeury
-3. Ajax
+4. Ajax